DEStonebreaker/TheraCare/README.md

 The built in api view / launcher uses the Avalonia UI WebView component.
 If you are using the complete executable then you will need to ensure the following.

 Windows:
+    There is a small chance it may not run on a windows machine properly, I had no issues with blocking when I was running through Ubuntu but the api was throwing a fit on windows so I had to do some last minute shifting around.
+I know that it runs for a fact with Ubuntu 24.04.3 LTS so you _might_ need to run on there if windows doesn't work.
+I am away from home and don't have access to a windows machine and my vm decided to update and break itself just in time for testing it.
 ****
 #### To Use:
 Start the backend